Tjoosten/Website-scouts/README.md

 ### General info

-This is the development bin vor the website off St-joris-turnhout.be
+This is the development bin for the website St-joris-turnhout.be.

+### Maintance note

+Version 1.0 that now is active will no longer maintance.
+So we got more time to imegrate to version 2.0 that will build woth Codeigniter and bootstrap.
+Version 2.0 will give the client more functions to maintain the website and provides a system core that will maintance friendlier. and om consistent.

 ### Developer(s)

-*Tim Joosten*
+*** Tim Joosten ***
-- Twitter
+- Twitter: @Pentuim_photogr
-- Facebook
+- Facebook: Tim Jo
 - Mail: Topairy@gmail.com
+- Github: Tjoosten

 License
 =================